Manii083/Resume-Builder/README.md

 🚀 Installation Methods
 Choose one of the following methods:

-Clone from GitHub/Download zip file
+Clone from GitHub/Download zip file...
 Step 1: Clone the Repository

 Step 2: Install Dependencies